geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 I had repeated that mistake once myself - particularly on the Journal Reader. <b>Per his warning and our mutual pain, libraries and default implementations were created in subsequent instantiations.</b> Much of what I have written about here has made its way into those implementations, including:

-  1. The resource library used by noun services to handle all DB calls accessing the ‘resource’ and ‘journal’ tables.
+  1. A resource library used by noun services to handle all DB calls accessing the ‘resource’ and ‘journal’ tables.
 Three versions of this library (Java, C#, Go) have implemented optimistic locking.
 One even added sophisticated support for idempotency.

-  2. The query service library that implements support for translating simple REST GETs with URLs into relational DB calls with JSON responses.
+  2. A query service library that implements support for translating simple REST GETs with URLs into relational DB calls with JSON responses.
 The first stored the canned queries and mapping in a DB table.
 Subsequent builds replaced that with a simple resource file, versioned via Github checkins and pushed to prod via modern CI/CD.
 I strongly prefer the latter.

-  3. The journal reader library that implements loose-coupled pull semantics while maintaining its own ‘clock’, quarantine/retry, and with support for spreading the work (to process the journaled entries) across n tasks using consistent hashing to guarantee resource updates are processed in order.
+  3. A journal reader library that implements loose-coupled pull semantics while maintaining its own ‘clock’, quarantine/retry, and with support for spreading the work (to process the journaled entries) across n tasks using consistent hashing to guarantee resource updates are processed in order.

-  All of the above have included support for JWTs and Authn/Authz logic that leveraged them.
+  All of the above have included support for JWTs (JSON Web Tokens) and Authn/Authz logic that leveraged them.

 (Other innovations not discussed here exist in the wild as well.
 Examples include: <b>1) a batch scheduler that runs jobs based on multiple, pre-defined conditions having been met 2) a full B2C chat product</b> and more.
 Be creative!)